Ethan13310/ECS/README.md

 // Fired before the System is destroyed.
 This is the last event to be fired virtual void onShutdown();

-// Fired each frame, before each Entities have been updated (and then before onUpdate()) virtual void onPreUpdate(float elapsed);
+// Fired each frame, before onUpdate() virtual void onPreUpdate(float elapsed);

 // Fired each frame
 virtual void onUpdate(float elapsed);

+// Fired each frame, after onUpdate() virtual void onPostUpdate(float elapsed);

 // Fired when an Entity has been attached to the System
 // You can use this event to allocate resources for this Entity